legacysurvey/legacysurvey/pages/dr3/description.rst

 =============

 * `LegacyPipe <https://github.com/legacysurvey/legacypipe>`_: mixture of versions, ranging from dr3c-21-g3c8a239 to dr3e-255-g1d799e6 (these are git version stings).
 The version used is documented in the Tractor header card LEGPIPEV.
-* NSF's OIR Lab Community Pipeline: mixture of versions; recorded as PLVER.
+* NOIRLab Community Pipeline: mixture of versions; recorded as PLVER.
 * SourceExtractor 2.19.5, PSFEx 3.17.1
 * `Astrometry.net <https://github.com/dstndstn/astrometry.net>`_: 0.67
 * `Tractor <https://github.com/dstndstn/tractor>`_: a mixture of versions, all dr3